k8thedinosaur/calculator/README.md

 ## Description

-A page written in HTML, using JavaScript functionality, to run a calculator app.
+A page written in HTML, using JavaScript and jQuery functionality, to run a calculator app.

 ## Setup/Installation Requirements